SamGallagher95/components-library/README.md

 `public dataComponentId` is a property that tells the component what DOM element is needs to bind to.
 This is a direct reference to the `data-component-id` field we added to the DOM.

 `onInit()` is one of several lifecycle hooks that can be used in a component.
 You would see a console log of 'component created' when starting this example.

+`app.createComponent(new Sidebar())` is required to create a new instance of the component for the App.
+This holds the component in it's memory and fires all of the lifecycle hooks.